-The internet is an endless source of information and, for many of us, our first go-to for just about everything we want to know.
-It is also a tempting tool for medical self-diagnosis, but you should be careful.
+The Internet is an endless source of information and, for many of us, our first go-to for just about everything we want to know.
+It is also a tempting tool for medical self-diagnosis, but one you should be careful of.

-- Sources at the top of your search results are usually paid advertisements and may not be the best choice.
+- Be wary of going straight to the sources at the top of your search results.
+These are usually paid advertisements and may not necessarily be your best choice.

-- Begin with HenryFord.com to learn about conditions and diseases we treat, medical tests for diagnosis and treatment options.
+- Begin with your hospital or health system’s website to learn about conditions and diseases they treat, medical tests that might be needed for a diagnosis, treatment options available, and more.

-- Avoid sites with community-sourced content, such as Wikipedia.
-The information may not come from qualified professionals or may be out of date.
+- Avoid sites with community-sourced content, such as Wikipedia, as the information provided may not be properly vetted by qualified professionals or may be out of date.

-- Look for government-sponsored health resources, such as the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH) or the World Health Organization (WHO).
+- Look for government-sponsored health resources, such as the Centers for Disease Control (CDC), the National Institutes of Health (NIH) or the World Health Organization (WHO).

-- Consider the potential biases of the website you are visiting.
-Do they accept outside advertising that may influence content?
-Are they trying to sell you a product?
-View these sites with a critical lens.
+- Consider the commercial interest or potential biases of any web site you are visiting.
+Do they accept outside advertising and, if so, how might that influence their content?
+Are they directly trying to sell you a product (such as a web site sponsored by a pharmaceutical company or dietary supplement maker)?
+This doesn’t necessarily mean that the information they provide is not reliable or credible, just that they need to be viewed with a critical lens.

-While speaking with a health care professional is always the best way to find out about your symptoms, there are times when online resources can be valuable for finding health condition information.
+While talking with a health care professional is always the best way to find out about your symptoms, there are times when online resources can be valuable for finding information about a health condition.

-“Once you have a professional diagnosis, you can use trusted sites to learn more about your condition,” Dr. Vance says.
+“Don’t use the Internet to self-diagnose.
+You are likely to cause yourself unnecessary stress, or possibly minimize something that could be serious.
+But, once you have a professional diagnosis, you can use trusted sites to learn more about your condition,” says Dr. Vance.

-Online support groups can provide relationship-building and information-sharing opportunities.
-They can be an ongoing source of support from others who share your experience.
+Community forums or online support groups, such as the American Cancer Society’s Cancer Survivors Network or Stupid Cancer (for teens and young adults with cancer), can provide relationship-building and information-sharing opportunities.
+They can be an ongoing source of support from others who share your experience with a particular health condition.

-To schedule an appointment with your primary care provider or find a doctor, visit HenryFord.com/PrimaryCare or call (800) 436-7936.
+To schedule an appointment with your primary care provider or find a doctor, visit henryford.com or call 1-800-HENRYFORD (436-7936).
+If you’re in the Jackson area or south central Michigan, visit henryfordallegiance.com or call 1-888-862-DOCS.